 Many consumer associations also offer training on budgeting.

 Some expenses can easily be lowered.
 Think about reviewing different packages, like your telecommunication services.
 You could save by ensuring that all they do is meet your needs – nothing more, nothing less.
 You could also start looking for deals at the grocery store and limit the cost of eating out by making your own lunches.

 Analyze each of your expenses to see how you can lower or eliminate them.

-Debit and credit cards are handy, but they make it difficult to track your expenses.
-Paying in cash will help you stick to your budget.
-You can divide your cash into different envelopes for groceries, leisure time and clothing, for example.
+Debit and credit cards are convenient, but they can make it harder to track your expenses.
+Paying in cash can help you stick to your budget.
+For example, you can put your cash in separate envelopes for groceries, entertainment and clothing.

 There are many alternatives to buying new: